How to file a complaint in consumer court?

 • The complainant is required to file an affidavit along with the complaint that the facts stated in the complaint are true and correct.

 A minimum of 5 copies of the complaint shall be filed in the Forum and additional copies to each opposite party.
 The complaint may also be sent by registered post to the address of the forum.
 The complaint may also be sent by registered post to the address of the forum.
-Alternatively, the consumer may register a complaint online through the website of Consumer Online Resource and Empowerment Centre (core.nic.in) run by Consumer Coordination Council and supported by the Department of Consumer Affairs, Government of India.
+Alternatively, the consumer may register a complaint online through the website of Consumer Online Resource and Empowerment Centre (core.nic.in) run by the Consumer Coordination Council and supported by the Department of Consumer Affairs, Government of India.
 To know more click “How to file a consumer complaint online?”

 What are the powers of consumer courts?

 The consumer court may deal with cases regarding consumer disputes and grievances.
-In its judgment the court may pass the order to refund the price paid by the customer, compensation for the loss or injury suffered by the consumer, ordering discontinuation of unfair trade practices, ordering to remove the defects or deficiencies in the product or service, withdrawal of the hazardous goods from selling, etc. The court also awards adequate costs to parties.
+In its judgment the court may pass the order to refund the price paid by the customer, compensation for the loss or injury suffered by the consumer, order discontinuation of unfair trade practices, order to remove the defects or deficiencies in the product or service, withdrawal of the hazardous goods from selling, etc. The court also awards adequate costs to parties.

 Like other judicial courts, the consumer courts also have the power to enforce their orders through the Police and Revenue Departments.
-The forum /commission can issue warrants to produce the defaulter in court and may even sentence the defaulter up to three years jail and impose a fine of Rs.10000/-.
-On some occasions, the court may decide the matter in the absence of accused.
+The forum /commission can issue warrants to produce the defaulter in court and may even sentence the defaulter up to three years in jail and impose a fine of Rs.10000/-.
+On some occasions, the court may decide the matter in the absence of the accused.

-Whether the aggrieved person can prefer an appeal?
+Whether the aggrieved person prefer an appeal?

 Related articles: